 Specific site visits and itineraries are subject to change.

 Students will share double rooms with Chinese roommates in Tonghe International Apartments, a 10-15 minute walk from classrooms.
 Living with Chinese roommates helps students get to know Chinese students on campus quickly and enhances opportunities to engage in language and cultural exchange with their new friends.
 Students may prepare their own meals, or eat in the new cafeteria on campus or in local restaurants.

 The Mount Holyoke program is open to women and men from the Five College Consortium who have a grade point average of at least 3.0 and have completed the following courses prior to arrival in China:

 - Two economics courses, or one business course and one economics course.

 - At least one semester of Chinese language.

-The program fee for Spring 2014 is $16,265; the fee for Spring 2015 will be announced later in the year.
+The program fee for Spring 2020 is $17,090; the fee for Spring 2021 will be announced later in the year.
 The fee covers tuition and fees, pre-departure materials, guidance with applying for a visa, orientation, housing, weekly activities, textbooks, on-site support and advising, a one-week Field Study Trip and a weekend Field Study Trip.
-Students are responsible for round-trip airfare, meals, passport and visa fees, additional travel, and any other miscellaneous and personal expenses.
+Round-trip airfare, meals, passport and visa fees, additional travel, and any other miscellaneous and personal expenses are not included.